kamilazdybal/nonlinear-decoding/README.md

-# Code and materials for the paper *Nonlinear decoding promotes improved low-dimensional data projections*
+# Code and materials for the paper *Improving reduced-order models through nonlinear decoding of projection-dependent model outputs*

 ## Data

 ## Code